 The program typically runs for a half-day (with breaks) from our purpose-built education laboratory, which can accommodate up to 24 students.

-Three half-day experimental activities are available to choose from:
+Three half-day experimental activities are available to choose from, and each runs for approximately 3 hours:

 The half-day experimental activity typically runs from either 9.00 am-12.00 pm or 12.00 pm-3.00 pm, although timing is flexible.
-Our full-day experiment includes a scientist talk, tour of the Institute and lunch break and runs from 9.00 am-1.30 pm.
+Program times can be extended to include a lunch break in our canteen facilities.

 Once we confirm your booking date, we’ll send you a link to our online registration and payment system, along with a Teacher Safety Form, Risk Assessment Form, Arrival Information Document and Laboratory Workbook.
 Your booking will be finalised upon receipt of your payment.